 Vertical clearance - not less than 4.6 metres vertical clearance shall be provided from the trafficked surface, including any side-tracks or detours, to any obstacle.

-The Contractor shall make the necessary arrangements and obtain the necessary approvals from the appropriate Electricity and/or Communications Authority in the case of overhead cables.
+The Contractor shall make the necessary arrangements and obtain the necessary approvals from the appropriate Electricity and / or Communications Authority in the case of overhead cables.

-Length of 40 km/h zone - in sections of the project where the speed restriction is 40 km/h, the maximum length of roadway with a 40 km/hr speed limit, excluding tapers and acceleration zone shall be in accordance with Clause 4.2 of the MUTCD Part 3.
+Length of 40 km/h zone - in sections of the project where the speed restriction is 40 km/h, the maximum length of roadway with a 40 km/hr speed limit, excluding tapers and acceleration zone shall be in accordance with QGTTM Part 3 Clause 5.5.1.

-Hazardous lift events - during the erection of bridge girders, deck units and other bridge components and/or while lifting and fixing street light poles and sign gantries no traffic shall be allowed under or within the distance the lifted item could fall.
+Hazardous lift events - during the erection of bridge girders, deck units and other bridge components and / or while lifting and fixing street light poles and sign gantries no traffic shall be allowed under or within the distance the lifted item could fall.
 Traffic shall be temporarily stopped or diverted while such work is carried out.